Diode-exe/moveInARSpace/README.md

 7. In main.py, press 'r' to reset the ball's position.

+8. In draw.py, press 'c' to clear the drawing.

 ## Notes

 You need to download the MediaPipe Hand Landmarker model and place it in the same directory as the `main.py` file.
 You can download the model from the following link: